fhollenbach/Polisci209_2018/pages/syllabus.md

 assignments will be quite hard.
 It is, however, important for your own progress that you at least attempt to solve each problem on your own first, before seeking help.
-If you are stuck, I encourage you to seek help from your classmates first, then the TA, or myself.
+If you are stuck, I encourage you to seek help from your classmates first, then the TA or myself.

-You are expected to do all readings prior to class, participate in class discussions, submit all assignments on time, and take the final exam as scheduled.
+You are expected to do all readings prior to class, participate in class discussions, submit all assignments on time, and take quizzes and the final exam as scheduled.

 ###  GRADING & RESPONSIBILITIES:

-Your grade will be based on one final exam (25%) at the end of the semester, two mid-semester quizzes (5% combined), class attendance (10%), participation, homework exercises (30% combined), and two longer writing assignments (30% combined).
+Your grade will be based on one final exam (20%) at the end of the semester, two mid-semester quizzes (10% combined), class attendance (10%), participation, homework exercises (30% combined), and two longer writing assignments (30% combined).
 All assignments are to be __submitted via eCampus before class on the day under which they are listed on the syllabus.__

 I expect you to do the assigned readings for each class before the lecture, participate in class discussions, and come prepared with questions.
 Specifically, you will be graded on:

-- homework assignments/review exercises: 30% of class grade
+- homework assignments/SWIRL review exercises: 30% of class grade
-	- SWIRL assignments will be graded on pass/fail and worth one point each.
-You will pass as long as you attempt all questions in a specific exercise.
-As proof, you will save a screenshot of the log at the end and submit that to eCampus.
+	- SWIRL assignments will be graded on pass/fail.
+Each SWIRL exercise is worth one point.
+You will receive a pass for the respective exercise as long as you attempt all questions.
+As proof, you will save a screenshot of the log at the end and submit it to eCampus.
 Your Swirl grade will be the percentage of
           Swirl exercise for which you received a pass.
-Other homework assignment will be graded on the normal scale and 100% will be worth four points.
+Other homework assignment will be graded on the normal scale and receiving 100% will be worth four points.

 - class attendance/participation: 10% of class grade
 	-  Attendance will be marked at the beginning of each class.
-You are allowed to have two free absences.
+You are allowed to have two free unexcused absences.
 After two absences, I will deduct one point from the 10 possible attendance points for each unexcused absence.
 Excused absences are not deducted from your grade.
 I will decide what counts